jpksh90/OpenText/SudokuSolver/README.md

 ## Algorithm

-The solution follows a backtracking which follows an exhaustive search on the possible configuration of sudoku.
+The solution follows a backtracking (iterative) which follows an exhaustive search on the possible configuration of sudoku.
 For a given state of the candidate solution, it checks if the candidate solution is valid.
 Then it proceeds to solve with the candidate solution.
 At some point, if it encounters that the solution is no more feasible, it backtracks and starts with another candidate solution.

 ## Design